substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 ## If Expression
 An if value expression is an expression composed of one if clause, zero or more else if clauses and an else clause.
-In pseudo code, they are envisioned as:
+In pseudocode, they are envisioned as:

 ```
 if <boolean expression> then <result expression 1>